fbpx

 Currently, Pagos de Araiz owns 32 hectares of vineyards according to the criteria of Organic Agriculture and 210 according to the criteria of Integrated Production with the aim of transforming them into organic in the medium-term future.
 In addition to the Oivina project, the winery has been developing other actions in accordance with the sustainability strategy common to the entire Masaveu Bodegas wine group.

-This project determines a series of actions to deal with climate change, such as, for example, oenological measures to correct acidity , microbiological techniques to reduce the alcoholic strength , adaptation measures on already established vineyards or cultural measures to delay the ripening of pulp.
+This project determines a series of actions to deal with climate change, such as, for example, oenological measures to correct acidity, microbiological techniques to reduce the alcoholic strength, adaptation measures on already established vineyards or cultural measures to delay the ripening of pulp.

 Reforestation, planting of hedges and shrubs and water control

-About the Pagos de Araiz Winery
+About Bodega Pagos de Araiz

-With the acquisition of the Pagos de Araiz estate in Olite by the Masaveu Family in 2000, began a fresh and daring project in the traditional D.O.
+With the acquisition of the Pagos de Araiz estate in Olite/Erriberri by the Masaveu family in 2000, a fresh and daring project germinated in the traditional D.O.
 Navarra.
-This venture began with the construction of an ultra-modern 14,000-m2château-style winery situated just outside the medieval town of Olite.
+This venture began with the construction of an ultra-modern 14,000-m2 château-style winery situated just outside the medieval town of Olite/Erriberri.
 Over the following three years, 240 hectares of family-owned vineyards, with several grape varietals (Tempranillo, Graciano, Grenache, Merlot, Cabernet Sauvignon and Syrah,) were planted on the 400-hectare estate.

-The innovative management method and the wide variety of wine tourism activities on offer connect the historical, natural and winemaking importance of the area to art and gastronomy.
+Their innovative management method and the wide variety of wine tourism activities on offer connect the historical, natural and winemaking importance of the area to art and gastronomy.
 The ideal scenario for a brilliant and promising future, linked to the values of Navarra, a classical yet emerging winemaking territory.

 The painstaking care taken in the vineyard and the winery award winemaking success, combining our vineyards with the latest state-of-the-art technology which, together with pioneering monitoring procedures, award an average annual production of 500,000 bottles.